 Frequent coughing usually indicates the presence of a disease.
 Many viruses and bacteria benefit, from an evolutionary perspective, by causing the host to cough, which helps to spread the disease to new hosts.
 Irregular coughing is usually caused by a respiratory tract infection but can also be triggered by choking, smoking, air pollution,[1] asthma, gastroesophageal reflux disease, post-nasal drip, chronic bronchitis, lung tumors, heart failure and medications such as angiotensin-converting-enzyme inhibitors (ACE inhibitors) and beta blockers.[2]

 Treatment should target the cause; for example, smoking cessation or discontinuing ACE inhibitors.
-Cough suppressants such as codeine or dextromethorphan are frequently prescribed, but have been demonstrated to have little effect.[citation needed] Other treatment options may target airway inflammation or may promote mucus expectoration.
+Cough suppressants such as codeine or dextromethorphan are frequently prescribed, but are not recommended for children.
+Other treatment options may target airway inflammation or may promote mucus expectoration.
 As it is a natural protective reflex, suppressing the cough reflex might have damaging effects, especially if the cough is productive (producing phlegm).[3]

 The complications of coughing can be classified as either acute or chronic.
 Acute complications include cough syncope (fainting spells due to decreased blood flow to the brain when coughs are prolonged and forceful), insomnia, cough-induced vomiting, subconjunctival hemorrhage or "red eye", coughing defecation and in women with a prolapsed uterus, cough urination.
 Chronic complications are common and include abdominal or pelvic hernias, fatigue fractures of lower ribs and costochondritis.
 Chronic or violent coughing can contribute to damage to the pelvic floor and a possible cystocele.[4]